 Develop a policy that requires employees to immediately address their workplace concerns with you or another member of management to eliminate feelings that an employee is not valued.
 All CEDR handbooks include this policy.
 You can also download a free Employee Concern Form from CEDR’s HR experts here.

 Consistently conduct performance reviews.
 Communicate your expectations and let your employees share theirs.
 This eliminates the appearance that your pay model is arbitrary.
 Give your employees job descriptions that clearly outline their duties.
 This will keep them on track to exceed your expectations with the goal of better compensation.

 Talking about salary discrepancies with your employees is uncomfortable.
-It’s so uncomfortable, many managers are tempted to avoid it altogether, telling employees to keep their salaries to themselves.
+It’s so uncomfortable, many managers are tempted to avoid it altogether, telling employees not to discuss pay at all.
 However, doing so not only runs the risk of putting your business out of compliance, it can create resentment and hostility among your workforce.
 Rather than focusing on controlling what employees say, shift your focus to helping your workers visualize a clear and attainable path to success through open lines of communication and clear expectations.

 Click here to learn more about how a CEDR employee handbook can help you protect your business.